uvacobi/rna_seq_lesson/aligning.md

 ## 1.3 Align reads to reference genome using hisat2

 Alternatively it is possible to map the reads using hisat2.
-This tools works simular to star and gives a simular output.
+This tools works like star and gives a similar output.
 The commands are just a bit different.

 ~~~
 # Let's create a new genomeIndex and mapped directory and load hisat2 and samtools